lnbits/bitcoinSwitch/README.md

 ### Flash and configure from browser! https://lnbits.github.io/bitcoinswitch/installer/

-> Press GPIO4 in first few seconds of boot to be able to config
+> Once flashed, press GPIO4 in few seconds of ESP32 booting up to be able to config

    <table>
   <tr>